 - What if I need to update my contact information?

 If your pet is already in the database, you will need visit the "Microchip Look-up" tab and enter your pet's microchip number to view your account.
 There, you will find the link at the bottom of your pet's page to request changes to your current contact information.
 You can also report your pet lost or missing.

 - Is there an annual fee for this microchip registration?

 If a paper application has been given to you from one of our participating rescue groups, there will not be an annual fee applied to your account.
-We also do short promotions when you can register for $24.95, (Currently) otherwise, there is an automatic annual fee of $24.95 USD required when there is no promotion.
+There are promotions where you can register with a reduced, one time fee.
+Otherwise, there is an automatic annual fee of $24.95 (USD) required when there is no promotion.
 Your microchip registration is valid for as long as you own your pet.
 Your pet's page will always display but you will need to be current to request account changes.

 - Why do I need to register my microchip if I have a pet tag?

 Pet tags are the fastest and most effective way to bring your pet home quickly.
 Unfortunately, pet tags can be lost during your pet's adventure away from home.
 You have made a wise decision by choosing a microchip for extra security.